TurboGears/tg2docs/docs/turbogears/api.rst

 It covers the movies CRUD cycle, the validation status codes (400, 422, 404), the OpenAPI endpoints, and authentication (Bearer and cookie login).
-``tests/functional/test_auth.py`` shows how to create users and permissions in the test database.
+``tests/functional/test_auth.py`` shows how to test users, permissions, Bearer tokens, cookie login, and the protected HTML page.

 Next steps
 ==========